EtWnn/AlphaTerminal/README.md

 #### c. downloads

 You can now download every matches you want from the `matches_table`.
 Bear in mind that each replay file weigths about 1.8Mo and there are more than 50k replay in the `matches_table` as of now (24/12/2019).
 The function `downloadEagle` in the file `tables/matchesDownload.py` will download every matches of the Eagle algos serie.
-Our first work will use this serie.
+Our first work will use this series.

 ### 2. Database construction